 Legal Notices now available online each week

-*Kirkwood’s Café presents Steve Cercone on Saturday, March 8, from 7-9 with a $5 cover.
+*Kirkwood’s Café presents Brown Mountain Lights Jazz Band, formerly known at Big Ben and the Clock Towers, on Saturday, April 19, from 7-9, $5 cover.
 Call 678-9362 for reservations.
-Open Mic Night every Friday, and Friday lunch music noon-2 by Typical Mountain Boys.
+Open Mic Night every Friday 7-9, Friday lunch music noon-2 by Typical Mountain Boys.
 Dinner Thurs-Sat 5-9.
-Thursday is game night, play darts or bring cards and board games and friends.
+Game night on Thursdays.
 114 E. Main in Burnsville.

 *Young's Mountain Music offers traditional, bluegrass and country music in a family-friendly setting every Saturday night off Hwy 19E at Mitchell/Yancey line.
 Call 675-4790 or 675-4365.